Harvard president Claudine Gay resigns amid plagiarism claims, backlash from antisemitism testimony

 “What I should have had the presence of mind to do in that moment was return to my guiding truth, which is that calls for violence against our Jewish community — threats to our Jewish students — have no place at Harvard, and will never go unchallenged,” Gay said.

 The episode marred Gay’s tenure at Harvard — she became president in July — and sowed discord at the Ivy League campus.
-Rabbi David Wolpe later resigned from a new committee on antisemitism created by Gay, saying in a post on X, formerly Twitter, that “events on campus and the painfully inadequate testimony reinforced the idea that I cannot make the sort of difference I had hoped.”
+Rabbi David Wolpe later resigned from a new committee on antisemitism created by Gay, saying in a post on X that “events on campus and the painfully inadequate testimony reinforced the idea that I cannot make the sort of difference I had hoped.”

 The House committee announced days after the hearing that it would investigate the policies and disciplinary procedures at Harvard, MIT and Penn.
 Separate federal civil rights investigations were previously opened at Harvard, Penn and several other universities in response to complaints submitted to the U.S. Education Department.